 Now that we know what music NFTs are, and their potential, let’s talk about how to buy and sell them, and where.

 Music NFTs can be bought and sold on websites such as Opensea or Nifty Gateway, which are some of the most popular sites for visual and audio NFTs.
-New sites like Royal, Opulous, Catalog, and Sound XYZ, are marketplaces solely for a special kind of music NFT called an LDA, or limited digital asset.
+Sites like Royal, Opulous, Catalog, and Sound XYZ, are marketplaces solely for a special kind of music NFT called an LDA, or limited digital asset.
 The goal of an LDA is to allow artists to share royalty rights with their fans, choosing a percentage of their choice, and encouraging rights holders to share and remix the music that they own.

 You’ve likely heard of the leading cryptocurrency Bitcoin, but most music NFT marketplaces use “Ethereum,” or “Ether” for short.
 Considered second in popularity to Bitcoin, the value of Ether fluctuates wildly.
 Here you can see the Ether value and conversion rate on any given day.

-If you’re looking to buy a music NFT, first you need to fill up your digital wallet with Ethereum, which can be purchased with digital wallets such as Coinbase, Metamask, and Phantom.
+To buy a music NFT, first you need to fill up your digital wallet with Ethereum, which can be purchased with digital wallets such as Coinbase, Metamask, and Phantom.
 Then you connect your digital wallet to an NFT marketplace and you can start investing.

 How to Sell Music NFTs